seldonsmule/tesla/README.md

+3/6/2021 - updated for new tesla authentication method

 # Telsa class
 This class is an example of how to use the unpublished tesla APIs to get information about a tesla and to change settings.
 # Needed documentation